Where

 When

-Reduce new HIV infections and provide consistent treatment using innovative health facility- and community-based strategies.
+Prevent HIV and provide consistent treatment using health facility- and community-based strategies.

 Since 2009, we have provided prevention, care, and treatment to thousands of people in South Sudan.
-A key focus of our work has been eliminating mother-to-child transmission—100% of pregnant women who receive antenatal services through CMMB South Sudan learn their HIV status.
+A key focus of our work has been eliminating mother-to-child transmission—100% of pregnant women who receive antenatal services through CMMB South Sudan learn their HIV status and, if HIV positive, are started on treatment.

 In 2024, we launched our new project, known as the South Sudan HIV/AIDS Reversal Project, or SSHARP.
-With funding from CDC and PEPFAR, SSHARP provides HIV services to 13 South Sudan counties.
-In just the first three quarters of 2024, we provided HIV testing to 140,618 people.
+With funding from CDC and PEPFAR, SSHARP provides HIV services in 13 counties across Western Equatoria and Central Equatoria States.

 The program prioritizes: